 You are now on the “Landing Page” screen which demands a title.
 In this example, “Welcome to the Landing Page” is set as the title of the page.
 The underlying fields with toggle buttons are used to configure certain visual aspects of the page.

 For example, enabling the page loader displays a loading screen with the landing page loading in the backdrop.
-Activating the page animation field displays a smooth CSS3 animation as soon as you visit the website.
+Activating the page animation field displays a smooth CSS3 animation as soon as you visit the site.

 Thus, we scroll down to the section from where you name your form header.
 This section of the page even allows you to select the form you will display on the landing page.
-In this illustration, we select the “RegistrationMagic Form” radio button.
+In this example, we select the “RegistrationMagic Form” radio button.